Steady rise in home isolation cases since Oct 21; 5,866 in last 10 days | Health

 Steady rise in home isolation cases since Oct 21; 5,866 in last 10 days

-The number of COVID-19 patients under home isolation in Delhi has jumped by a margin of over 5,800 in the last ten days, even as crowding due to festivities, rise in pollution and other factors have led to a massive surge in daily cases lately.
+The number of COVID-19 patients under home isolation in Delhi has jumped by over 5,800 in the last ten days, even as crowding due to festivities, rise in pollution and other factors have led to a massive surge in daily cases since October 23.
 The count of home quarantined cases on October 19 was 14,164 which fell marginally on October 20 to 14,046.
 However, since then, these cases showed an upward trend, and on October 31 the figures stood at 20,093, according to official data.

 In this period, the number of containment zones have also increased from 2,724 on October 21 to 3,274 on October 31.
 Delhi recorded 5,062 fresh COVID-19 cases on Saturday, taking the infection tally to over 3.86 lakh, even as the positivity rate jumped to nearly 11.5 per cent.